 Should You Give Your Dog Glucosamine?

 This hip and joint supplement can be used during most stages of a dog’s life.
-If they are already suffering from hip dysplasia or arthritis, you might consider giving them a direct supplement or a treat filled with glucosamine.
+If they are already suffering from hip dysplasia,degenerative joint disease, or arthritis, you might consider giving them a direct supplement or chewable tablet filled with glucosamine.
 It’s been shown to significantly relieve symptoms, especially when combined with chondroitin sulfate .

 If your dog has not yet shown signs of hip pain or other joint problems, you might still consider giving them glucosamine on a regular basis.
 Prevention is always easier than treatment.
 Once a problem becomes too severe, it can be difficult to reverse the hands of time.
 Glucosamine is often safe for most dogs, even as puppies.